UwULeader/UwULeader/README.md

 If you need to reach me, feel free to using these platforms: <br/>
 Gmail: juaquins2005@gmail.com <br/>
 Discord: uwuchanv.2 <br/>
-Feel free to contact me for various reasons (projects, collaberation, opportunities, etc.) <br/>
+Feel free to contact me for various reasons (projects, collaboration, opportunities, etc.) <br/>